 - Our recommended USDA lenders

-The USDA home loan is available to borrowers who meet income and credit standards.
+The USDA home loan is available to borrowers who meet income and credit eligibility requirements.
 Qualification is easier than for many other loan types, since the loan doesn’t require a down payment or a high credit score.
-Home buyers should make sure they are looking at homes within USDA-eligible geographic areas, because the property location is the most important factor for this loan type.
+Homebuyers should make sure they are looking at homes within USDA-eligible geographic areas, because the property location is the most important factor for this loan type.

 The property must be located in a USDA-eligible area.
 Borrowers can search USDA’s maps to browse certain areas or pinpoint a specific address.
-If you are unsure if a property is eligible, check with a USDA loan officer here.
+If you are unsure if a property is eligible, check with a USDA loan officer here (Oct 24th, 2021)

 USDA had slated changes to its eligibility maps for October 1, 2015.
-However, according to a source inside USDA, map changes have been postponed.
+However, according to a source inside USDA, map changes had been postponed.

 According to the source, eligibility maps are now reviewed every three to five years.
 The last review happened in 2014.

 USDA runs on a fiscal year of October 1 through September 30.
 This is why most big changes to the program happen in October.
-For this reason, watch for a geographical boundary change on October 1st in 2020.
+For this reason, watch for a geographical boundary change on October 1, 2020.

 Zero Down (100% Financing)

 Hands down, the most important feature of the USDA loan is that it requires zero down.
 It allows for 100% financing of an eligible home’s purchase price.
 FHA loans require a minimum of 3.5% down payment, adding thousands to upfront expenses.
 The no-money-down feature has allowed many people to buy a home who would otherwise be locked out of homeownership.

 Here’s your chance at a zero-down home loan.
 Apply here (Oct 24th, 2021)